blogbits/bb_tictactoe/README.md

-# Implemention of Tic Tac Toe using React
+# Tic Tac Toe with React

-Code was first based the React tutorial https://reactjs.org/tutorial/tutorial.html#what-were-building.
-Has been extended to allow the following:
+The implemenation was first based on a [React tutorial](https://reactjs.org/tutorial/tutorial.html#what-were-building) and has been extended to:

-- Allows you to play a game with the computer.
+- Allow you to play a game with the computer.
-- At the end of each game will reset
+- At the end of each game it will reset automatically
 - Can select if you wish to play as X or O.

 ### To install